pablo-icm/emm/content/publication/morana-production-2014/index.md

   In other words, there was a tight coupling between the production and the heterotrophic consumption of DOCp.
-None of the major phylogenetic bacterial groups that were investigated differed in their ability to take up DOCp, in contrast with earlier results reported for standard labeled single‐molecule substrates (leucine, glucose, adenosine triphosphate).
+None of the major phylogenetic bacterial groups that were investigated differed in their ability to take up DOCp, in contrast with earlier results reported for standard labeled single-molecule substrates (leucine, glucose, adenosine triphosphate).
   It supports the idea that the metabolic ability to use DOCp is widespread among heterotrophic prokaryotes.
 Overall, these results highlight the importance of carbon transfer between phytoplankton and bacterioplankton in large African lakes.'